yyin-dev/MIT6.824/LabNotes/lab3a.md

 # Lab3A: Key/value service without log compaction

+Note: this note is written before I refactored Lab3.
+For most up-to-date note, refer to `./lab3.md`.

 ## Client
 The client implementation is straight-forward.
 Use `prevLeader` to make it a bit more efficient.